Ezequiel294/dotfiles/README.md

 Select "dos" if you are indeed in a VM.
 Here you make your partitions.
 You NEED an EFI and a root partition.
 Manage your home and swap as you wish.

-After making the partitions they have to be formatted.
+After making the partitions, they have to be formatted.
 The first partition will be for the EFI
 ```bash
 mkfs.vfat -F 32 /dev/sda1
 ```